-We have required AusNet Transmission Group to report on its performance against the principles set out in the Electricity transmission company land access statement of expectations.
+We have required AusNet Transmission Group and Marinus Link to report on its performance against the principles set out in the Electricity transmission company land access statement of expectations.

 Reporting against the electricity transmission company land access statement of expectations